 What is obsessive-compulsive disorder?

-Obsessive-compulsive disorder (OCD) is an illness that causes people to have unwanted thoughts (obsessions) and to repeat certain behaviors (compulsions) over and over again.
+Obsessive-compulsive disorder (OCD) is an illness.
+It causes people to have unwanted thoughts (obsessions).
+It also causes them to repeat certain behaviors (compulsions) over and over again.
 We all have habits and routines in our daily lives, such as brushing our teeth before bed.
 However, for people with OCD, patterns of behavior get in the way of their daily lives.

 Most people with OCD know that their obsessions and compulsions make no sense, but they can’t ignore or stop them.

 What are obsessions?

-Obsessions are ideas, images and impulses that run through the person's mind over and over again.
+Obsessions are ideas, images, and impulses that run through the person’s mind over and over again.
 A person with OCD doesn’t want to have these thoughts and finds them disturbing.
 Even so, he or she can’t control them.
 Sometimes these thoughts come just once in a while and are only mildly annoying.
 Other times, a person who has OCD will have obsessive thoughts all the time.

 What are compulsions?

 For many years, OCD was thought to be rare.
 Some recent studies show that as many as 3 million Americans ages 18 to 54 may have OCD at any one time.
 This is about 2.3% of the people in this age group.
 OCD affects men and women equally.